tca19/programming-notes/expert-c-programming/ch02-features/ch02-notes.md

 you can't remove a file that starts with an hyphen, you need to give entire pathname of the file otherwise `rm` thinks it's a command flag.

-Escaping newline (for macro) can be bad because a space between `\` and newline makes it not working and is hard to see.
+Escaping newline with "\ *newline*" (for macro or string concatenation) can be bad because if a space is inadvertenly inserted like "\ *whitespace newline*", it will not work the way it is supposed to, and this error won't be easy to see.
+Comments can be opened without wanting to (`ratio = *x/*y`).
+C++ comments can make valid C code not working.